dafitt/dotfiles/README.md

 3. Build

-    1. `nix-shell` and then `nix develop`
+    1. Enter `nix-shell` and then `nix develop`

     2. `sudo nixos-rebuild boot --flake .#<host>`

-    3. Check for home-manager errors `systemctl status home-manager-<user>.service` and resolve them if necessary
+    3. Check for home-manager errors with `systemctl status home-manager-<user>.service` and resolve them if necessary

     - _NOTE: First install may take some time; especially with flatpaks enabled._